(Note: this post was originally published on April 6, 2023. It has since been updated with a few tweaks.)

-There are a lot of ways to change up this turmeric pasta dish to make it work for you.
-Most importantly, everyone has different palettes when it comes to spices, so I highly suggest that you tweak the amounts to fit your own tastes.
-You can always start small and add more as you go.
-Feel free to use fresh turmeric if you have it, to choose your own crunchy garnishes (cashews would be great too, instead of peanuts), and to make this dish spicy with an additional few pinches of cayenne.
+There are a lot of ways to change up this vegan turmeric pasta recipe to make it work for you.
+Most importantly, everyone has different palates when it comes to spices, so I suggest that you tweak the amounts to fit your own tastes.
+You can always start small and add more as you go, especially if you're new to turmeric.
+Additionally, feel free to choose your own crunchy garnishes (cashews would be great too, instead of peanuts), and to make this dish spicy with an additional few pinches of cayenne.

 Here's what you'll need for this recipe, as well as some thoughts, tips, and possible substitutions.
 If you make any substitutions, I'd love to hear about it in the comments section below.